ALife-Newsletter/Newsletter/edition_006/30_SelfReproducingRNACoevolution.md

-# ALife Papers
+# ALife Paper Review

-# Evolutionary transition from a single RNA replicator to a multiple replicator network
+**"Evolutionary transition from a single RNA replicator to a multiple replicator network"**

 by [Mituyoshi Yamazaki](https://twitter.com/vespid)